-- You may need to update your beneficiary designations.
-To update your life insurance beneficiaries, complete the [FORM] and to update beneficiaries for TIAA or Fidelity Investments accounts, make changes online at tiaa.org/vcu or www.netbenefits.com/vcu.
-You can also contact VCU HR at 804-828-0177 for more information.
+- You may be considering changes to your beneficiary designations.
+To update your life insurance beneficiaries, see Changing your benefits page for more details.
+To update beneficiaries for TIAA or Fidelity Investments accounts, make changes online at tiaa.org/vcu or www.netbenefits.com/vcu.

 - If you participate in a COVA Health Plan, you have access to the Employee Assistance Program (EAP) for yourself and your family members.
 The EAP provides helpful resources and access to counseling visits at no cost.
 Anthem participants may login at anthemeap.com with employer name Commonwealth of Virginia and Aetna participants may log in at www.mylifevalues.com with username and password COVA.

 - The Employee Assistance Program (EAP) provides access to free legal consultations and ongoing discounts for the services of network attorneys.
 Contact your EAP for details.
 The EAP web sites also provide templates for certain legal documents, including wills and health care directives.

 - The Employee Assistance Program (EAP) provides numerous articles, on demand webinars, and workshops.
 You can find these under the Aging tab as well as doing a keyword search on “death”

 - Make use of VCU’s relocation resources if needed to locate a new residence or secure discounts for home financing.
 You can find more information at https://hr.vcu.edu/current-employees/worklife/moving-and-relocation/